Euro zone fears linger as investment banking rebounds

 The first quarter is typically the strongest for investment banks and can set the tone for the year.

-Santander is expected to report net profit of 1.4 billion euros, according to the average of 11 analyst estimates polled by Reuters, but much will depend on how big a provision it takes on its domestic real estate loans.
+Santander is expected to report net profit of 1.4 billion euros ($1.9 billion), according to the average of 11 analyst estimates polled by Reuters, but much will depend on how big a provision it takes on its domestic real estate loans.

 It must set aside 2.3 billion euros against the loans this year, but it could follow rival BBVA and postpone the provisions until later this year.